 VISTA members serve full time and year-round.
 Rather than providing direct service (i.e. tutor students), VISTA members strengthen and support organizations by building infrastructure, expanding partnerships, securing long-term resources, developing or improving program content, coordinating training and more.
-VISTA members may develop new curriculum; engage volunteers as one-to-one tutors or mentors; create new opportunities for learning in a classroom setting; organize out-of-school time enrichment activities; find ways to increase family and community engagement; or develop distance learning modules, family literacy, intergenerational learning opportunities, or other literacy-focused interventions.
+VISTA members may develop new curriculum; engage volunteers; create new opportunities for learning; organize out-of-school time enrichment activities; find ways to increase family and community engagement; develop distance learning modules, family literacy, intergenerational learning opportunities, or other interventions.

 How do I apply?

-We are currently accepting applications to host a Literacy VISTA.
+We are not currently accepting applications to host a Literacy VISTA.
 Please check back in late fall for more info about applying for a Literacy VISTA for next program year.

 Our Info Sessions help you learn more about whether Literacy VISTA would be a good fit for your organization, to learn more about the types of project ideas we are seeking and to learn more about what is expected of host sites.
 A password required for the application will be provided during the Info Session.
 We ask that all applicants attend in-person or view a recording of an Info Session prior to submitting an application.

 Proposals will be due through an online New Project Application.
 If your site is selected, you will be required to participate in a Literacy VISTA Site Supervisor Workshop and work with Minnesota Literacy Council staff to develop a VISTA Assignment Description (a detailed workplan with vision, goals, objectives, and activities for the project).
 You will then need to work with Minnesota Literacy Council staff to recruit and place your VISTA member.
 VISTA members typically begin a 12-month service term in late July or early August.

 Contact Meghan Paul-Cook (firstname.lastname@example.org, 651-251-9069) with any questions or to talk over project ideas.